 I thought I’d write an article covering some thoughts on Coping With Lockdown – Working From Home (WFH) phenomenon, now that half the world is having to do it under Covid19 lockdown.

-Everyone has different ways to work from home, I’ve been doing it with occasional breaks since 2003, and have experienced and refined what works for me through practice and improving technology.
+Regardless if you’re an IT guy, a journalist or the big CEO at one of the UK online casinos, everyone has different ways to work from home, I’ve been doing it with occasional breaks since 2003, and have experienced and refined what works for me through practice and improving technology.

 Where to Work